Vatican approves blessings for same-sex couples in landmark ruling | Law-Order

 The Church teaches that same-sex attraction is not sinful but homosexual acts are.
 Since his election in 2013, Francis has tried to make the more than 1.35-billion-member Church more welcoming to LGBT people without changing moral doctrine.
 Father James Martin, a prominent American Jesuit priest who ministers to the LGBT community, called the document "a major step forward in the church's ministry" to them.

 In a post on X, formerly known as Twitter, Martin said the document "recognizes the deep desire in many Catholic same-sex couples for God's presence in their loving relationships," adding that "along with many priests, I will now be delighted to bless my friends in same-sex unions".
-NO CONFUSION
+'AN INVITATION TO SCHISM'

+Monday's ruling is bound to be opposed by conservatives, who already criticised the pope when he made his initial comments on the subject in October.
+Ulrich L. Lehner, a professor of theology at the University of Notre Dame in the United States, said the new guidance from the doctrinal office "invites misunderstanding and will sow confusion".

+Voicing concern that some bishops would use it as a pretext to do what is explicitly forbidden, the professor added, "it is, and I hate to say it, an invitation to schism".
+The document, whose Latin title is Fiducia Supplicans (Supplicating Trust), said the form of the blessing "should not be fixed ritually by ecclesial authorities to avoid producing confusion with the blessing proper to the Sacrament of Marriage".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)